 The best way to cull through your photos is to have an ideal client/friend tell you which photos inspire them and which confuse them.
 It’s hard to do this yourself because you can see through the chaos, that’s your job, your clients can’t.

-Instagram came out with a cool ARCHIVE feature in June that allows you to hide away photos that aren’t in line with your brand.
-Pretty cool.
+Instagram came out with a cool ARCHIVE feature that allows you to hide away photos that aren’t in line with your brand.
 Just click on the three dots at the top of your individual photos and select archive.
 If you want to bring it back to your main profile, hit the clock looking arrow, top right, and bring it back.
 The post will go into its original position.
 This is also a great time to look at your feed from the point of view of someone who is looking at your profile.
 Do your 12 squares of images look good together?
 Does the composition have a style that matches your brand: colors, composition, a mix of macro and micro.
 Archive and unarchive until you get a composition of small photos that represent the kind of work you’d like to be doing in a year, five years, ten years.